Irreligion in the United Kingdom

-Irreligion in the United Kingdom is more prevalent than in some parts of Europe, with about 8% indicating they were atheistic in 2018, and 52% listing their religion as "none".
-A third of Anglicans polled in a 2013 survey doubted the existence of God, while 15% of those with no religion believed in some higher power, and deemed themselves "spiritual" or even "religious".
+Irreligion in the United Kingdom has a history going back to approximately the 1700s, when the rejection of Christianity was first developed as a philosophical position.
+Irreligion is more prevalent in the UK than in other parts of Europe, with the term "secularism" first used in the mid-19th century.
+In 2021 the United Kingdom census showed less than half of the population declared themselves to be Christians in England and Wales, with those identifying as having "no religion" being the fastest-growing group.
+This has led to British institutions and legislative structures being criticised as increasingly unrepresentative of what is becoming a largely non-religious population.

 1700–1850

 Organised activism for irreligion in the United Kingdom derived its roots from the legacy of British nonconformists.
-The South Place Religious Society, which would later become associated with the Ethical movement, was founded in 1793 as an organisation of Philadelphians or Universalists.
+The South Place Religious Society, which would later become associated with the Ethical movement, was founded in 1793.

-In 1811, The Necessity of Atheism was published by a young Oxford student, Percy Bysshe Shelley.
-It was one of the first printed, open avowals of irreligion in England.
+One of earliest open avowals of irreligion in England was The Necessity of Atheism, published by Percy Bysshe Shelley, then a young Oxford student in 1811.
+This followed a pamphlet published nearly 30 years earlier by a physician named Matthew Turner, entitled Answer to Dr. Priestley’s Letters to a Philosophical Unbeliever, thought to be the first of its kind, and followed by other works in which Turner developed his critique of belief in God.

 The Oracle of Reason, the first avowedly atheist periodical publication in British history, was published from 1841 to 1843 by Charles Southwell.
 It suffered from numerous imprisonments of its staff, including Southwell, George Holyoake and Thomas Paterson, for missives deemed "blasphemous" by the authorities (Holyoake was the last person in Britain convicted of blasphemy in a public lecture).
 Holyoake took to publishing The Movement (1842–1845) following his six-month sentence, which later became The Reasoner (1845–1860) and shifted to a larger focus on social issues facing the British working class, increasing the publication's readership.
 It was during this time that Holyoake developed his idea for the replacement of Christianity with an ethical system based upon science and reason, terming his proposal "secularism".